efritz/backoff/README.md

 b.NextInterval() // time.Second * 1
 ```

-Four algorithms are provided. `ZeroBackOff` and `ConstantBackOff` return a
+Four algorithms are provided. `ZeroBackoff` and `ConstantBackoff` return a
 constant duration on each call to `NextInterval`, and `Reset` is a no-op.

-`LinearBackOff`, shown above, returns a linearly increasing duration according
+`LinearBackoff`, shown above, returns a linearly increasing duration according
 to a minimum interval, and a maximum interval, and the interval to increase by
 on each call.

-`ExponentialBackOff` returns an exponentially increasing duration according to
+`ExponentialBackoff` returns an exponentially increasing duration according to
 a minimum interval, a maximum interval, a multiplier, and a random factor.
 The
 multiplier dictates the *base* interval - e.g. (*min* * *multiplier* ^ *n*) on
 the the *nth* attempt, and the random factor dictates the interval's *jitter*